rbadillap/kotal-documentation/docs/ethereum/examples/poa.md

 ## Multiple signers network

-Using kotal, you can create a multi signers cross-client network by creating a list of signers in the genesis block `clique.signers` setting.
+Using kotal, you can create multiple signers cross-client network by creating a list of signers in the genesis block `clique.signers` setting.

 :::note
-You can use the client clique API to add more signers after the gensis block is created using
+You can use the client clique API to add more signers after the genesis block is created using
 * Hyperledger Besu [Clique API](https://besu.hyperledger.org/en/stable/HowTo/Configure/Consensus-Protocols/Clique/#adding-and-removing-signers)
 * Go-Ethereum [Clique API](https://geth.ethereum.org/docs/rpc/ns-clique)
 :::